TosteMuffin/Quiz/README.md

 # Quiz
 This program is a preset quiz I wrote in C++.
-It is a multiple choice quiz based on some pretty simple algebra.
+It is a quiz that asks you to do very very simple addition.

 Changelog